scottbilas/NiceIO/README.md

 1. Add a reference to `OkTools.NiceIO` in your project.

+2. Choose the namespace you want `NPath` to be in by setting a `PreprocessorValue` for `NICEIO_NAMESPACE` in a project `ItemGroup`.
+Important: if you do not configure this, you will get a build error about an unknown preprocessor value.

-2. (Optional) Decide if you want `NPath` to be public API.
+3. (Optional) Decide if you want `NPath` to be public API.
 By default, it is `internal`, but if you want your library to publish it or use in other public API, you can set `NICEIO_PUBLIC` as a `DefineConstant` in a project `PropertyGroup`.

-3. (Optional) Decide if you want `NPath` to be in the default `NiceIO` namespace.
-You can change it to what you want by setting a `PreprocessorValue` for `NICEIO_NAMESPACE` in a project `ItemGroup`.

 4. (Optional) Add members directly to `NPath` by creating a `partial class NPath` in your project and adding them there.